 Preimplantation Genetic Diagnosis (PGD) Program

-Preimplantation genetic diagnosis (PGD) is a form of genetic testing used with in vitro fertilization (IVF).
-Your physician may recommend PGD if there is a chance that your embryos will be affected by certain chromosomal problems or genetic disorders.
-These conditions can prevent implantation of embryos, lead to pregnancy loss, or result in the birth of a child with physical problems or developmental disabilities.
+Preimplantation genetic diagnosis (PGD) is a form of genetic testing used with in vitro fertilization.
+Your physician may recommend PGD if there is a chance that your embryos will be affected by certain chromosomal problems or genetic conditions.

-The PGD procedure allows genetic testing to be performed on early embryos prior to implantation and pregnancy development, thereby decreasing the likelihood of a chromosomal abnormality or a genetic disorder.
+The PGD procedure allows genetic testing to be performed on early embryos before they are transferred into the uterus.
+This decreases the likelihood of a chromosomal abnormality or a genetic condition in your child.